 - ► If replacementchar=auto (which is the default) the characters U+ooAo (NO-BREAK SPACE) and U+oo2o (SPACE) are tried.
 If these are still unavailable, glyph ID o (the missing glyph symbol) is used. - ► If a Unicode character was specified as replacementchar it is used instead of the original character. - ► If replacementchar=drop, the character is dropped from the input stream and no output is created. - ► If replacementchar=error an exception is thrown.
-This may be used to avoid unreadable text output, and is enforced for PDF/A and PDF/X-4/5.
+This may be used to avoid unreadable text output.

-Cookbook A full code sample can be found in the Cookbook topic fonts/glyph_replacement.
+Cookbook A full code sample can be found in the Cookbook topic fonts/glyph\replacement.